mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 ## 5. Assembling and annotating mitochondrial genomes

 Beyond the nuclear genome, we have inside (most of) all us animals another genome: the mitochondria.
 PacBio HiFi is great in assembling it too, but because of the circular nature of the molecule, assemblers often assemble it redundantly (as we just discussed for the case above).
 So I have written a pipeline to specifically assemble mitochondrial genomes, it's called [MitoHiFi](https://github.com/marcelauliano/MitoHiFi).
-MitoHiFi basically orchestrats a series of other tools to assemble (Hifiasm is the assembler inside it!), remove redandancy, annotate, rotate, produce plots and statistics for your mitogenome.
+MitoHiFi basically orchestrates a series of other tools to assemble (Hifiasm is the assembler inside it!), remove redandancy, annotate, rotate, produce plots and statistics for your mitogenome.
 MitoHiFi was written to work with PacBio HiFi reads and it has many running modes.
 Today we are going to run it starting from reads (parameter `-r`).

 Because MitoHiFi has a lot of dependencies, we have built its own little universe: we built a Docker container for MitoHiFi.
 So anytime someone executes MitoHiFi from this Docker container (it can be from Docker or with [singularity](https://docs.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html), for example), this person won't find any problems with software dependencies because it is all contained inside that little MitoHiFi Docker universe.